Music of Argentina: RKT

 RKT—also known as Cachengue, cumbiatón, onda turra or cumbia turra—is a form of Argentine cumbia that is heavily influenced by cumbia villera and reggaeton.
 The genre emerged in San Martín, Buenos Aires during the 2000s and became popular in Argentina during the 2010s with artists such Los Wachiturros and Nene Malo.
 The genre has spread to other countries, including Bolivia, Chile and Uruguay.
 DJ Fer Palacio has made a name for himself by remixing reggaeton songs with elements of cachengue.

 A recent subgenre of cachengue is cumbia 420, which is strongly affiliated with cannabis culture.
 It first gained popular recognition in the early 2020s, with two singles released by L-Gante: "L-Gante Rkt" with producer Papu DJ and "L-Gante: Bzrp Music Sessions, Vol. 38," with Bizarrap, which was the first Bzrp Music Sessions to reach number-one on the Billboard Argentina Hot 100.

 Trap

 Trap is a subgenre of rap that developed in the early 2000s in Atlanta, Georgia in the Southern United States.
 The genre derives its name from trap houses, where drug dealers sell illegal narcotics, and is influenced by G-funk, house, and techno.
-It typically features drum machines like the Roland TR-808 and its lyrics will focus on gritty depictions of drug use and urban violence.

 Trap first gained popularity in Argentina through freestyle rap battles like El Quinto Escalón, which was first held in March 2012 at Rivadavia park in Buenos Aires.
 Argentine rapper Duki won at El Quinto Escalón in 2016 and his song, "No Vendo Trap," became the first in the battle's history to hit 1 million views on YouTube.
 Other artists who got their start at these battles include Nicki Nicole, Trueno, Ecko, Tiago PZK, and Paulo Londra.
 Producer and DJ Bizarrap got his start uploading compilations of these freestyle battles onto his Youtube channel.